-IFRS 9 Financial Instruments has been effective for periods beginning on or after 1 January 2018 and replaced IAS 39 Financial Instruments: Recognition and Measurement.
-It has a logical, principles-based approach to classification of financial assets based on the business model and nature of cash flows.
+IFRS 9 Financial Instruments has a logical, principles-based approach to classification and measurement of financial assets based on the business model and nature of cash flows.
 The forward-looking impairment model requires timely recognition, and ongoing assessment of expected credit losses.
-The hedge accounting requirements are principles-based and aligned to common risk management practices.
+The hedge accounting requirements are principles- based and aligned to common risk management practices.

-This two-day course provides an in-depth analysis of IFRS 9 to enable participants to apply the accounting requirements for financial instruments.
+This two-day course provides an in-depth analysis of IFRS 9 to enable participants to assess the business and financial implications of the standard.
 There is extensive use of examples and case studies to explain the application of the standard.

 Who Should Attend?